censorship-no/ceno.github.io/README.md

 ## Current status

-CENO is currently in its Beta stage.
+CENO is currently in its first stable production release (v.1.0.1).
 It is being tested in censored countries and being given a UI overhaul.

 ## What works